marvinrobot42/ens160-aq/README.md

 ## Simple Example

-A more complete example is in the repository examples path
+A more complete example is in the repository examples path.

+For async see async-embassy folder in examples folder of repository.
 ~~~~rust